AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

   - Have a process for parsing that info from .gz filenames.
   - Issue being related to the parsing script not handling `.egg` files.
 - Convert the version constraint information in `direct_deps` to Postgres ranges
-- Add a column to `known_versions` which contains the size of the metadata file.
-  - In this vein, some packages `zstandard` seem to be taking a little extra time for fetching the dep info, indicating that they might have a larger metadata file compared to most.
-  - Possibly could we intercept the metadata file download stream and only take the email header which contains the dependency information?
-We aren't processing anything from the body of the email, so it's just wasted bandwidth.
-  - Could run a test with KVs which have larger metadata blobs to see how much this speeds up the processing of a link.
-- Not currently considering links for `sdist` (source code) distributions of a version.
-  - Some packages, like `orderddict` only have sdist links, so the version info isn't being captured by `known_versions`
-  - Maybe need a 4th table
-    - `known_package_names`
-    - `known_vesions`
-      - `known_version_id`
-      - `package_name`
-      - `version`
-      - UC on name (text) and version (text), with enrichment on top of those fields
-        - indexes
-        - `package_release`
-    - `version_metadata`
-      - Pretty much everything from the existing `known_versions` model except for the fields which are remaining with `known_Versions`
-        - `known_version_id` -> `version_metadata_id`
-        - processed boolean flag
-        - metadata file size
-        - upload time
-        - requires python
-        - etc
-    - `direct_dependencies`
-      - Largely unchanged
-      - Need to actually process the version constraints and extras constraints.
-Future work.
 - Need to do some analysis to see how much version information changes between different "version metadata"

 ## Estimate on Database Size